 Thank you for visiting my website.
 If you are here for the first time, you will find I love to write and so I add articles and blog posts regularly.
 If you are looking for a new counselor, then I naturally wish you well on your journey.
 It is important to find a counselor that you feel safe with and find a personal connection.
 To me, the relationship between a counselor and client is the key ingredient in the growing and healing process.
 I am grateful that you are considering me.

 My style of counseling is then very interpersonal and I draw from many disciplines of counseling.
 As a writer, I also love to read and discover new ways to help others find clarity and resolve their dilemmas.
-My life experience has taught me that meditation and mindfulness are the keys to our salvation, overcoming our emotional suffering.
+My life experience has taught me that meditation and mindfulness are the keys to our well-being, overcoming much emotional difficulty.
 My hope for my clients is to help them find peace and learn to manage gracefully.

-I am a licensed professional counselor and share space with Feleshia Porter, Annemarie St. John, Rachel Berger and Andrea Cozby.
+I am a licensed professional counselor and share space with Feleshia Porter, Rachel Berger, Lynn Winstead, and Andrea Cozby.
 Our office space is named Life Gets Better Together Counseling (LGBT Counseling for short)!

-Again, there is much here to explore.
-Do feel free to holler if I can be of assistance.
+That’s it for now.
+Do poke around.
+There is much here to explore.
+And do feel free to holler if I can be of assistance.
 If you would like an appointment, please give me a call, a text or send an e-mail to me.

 p.s.
 You may also wish to follow me or get to know me on my Facebook page.